 For your safety, ALWAYS stay on the boardwalks near the park’s thermal features as they can be very dangerous.
 Keep a distance from any and all wild animals.
 For good measure, stay 100 yards from wolves and bears and 25 yards from all other wildlife.

 Bring a reusable water bottle.
-There are free water refill stations throughout the park to keep you hydrated.
+There are free water refill stations throughout the park to keep you hydrated, though some are not reliable so it’s best to fill up in the more developed areas of the park when you can.

 Be prepared to drive a lot and make sure you fill up on gas when you can throughout the park.
-The park is expansive and traffic in summer can be pretty brutal, so it will likely take you longer than you think to get from one stop to the next depending on the time of year you visit.
+Yellowstone is huge, and summer traffic can be brutal.
+Travel between stops may take longer than expected depending on the season.

 Old Faithful